-If you live above 1000 feet elevation you need to figure your altitude adjustments for both water bath and pressure canning.
-As your altitude goes above 1000 feet above sea level the atmospheric pressure is reduced.
+If you live above 1,000 feet elevation, you need to figure your altitude adjustments for both water bath and pressure canning.
+As your altitude goes above 1,000 feet above sea level, the atmospheric pressure is reduced.
 This causes water to boil at temperatures lower than 212 degrees Fahrenheit.
 This page includes altitude adjustment information for water bath canning and pressure canning both.

-So....
-As you go up in elevation, Waterbath, increase time.
+So in short...as you go up in elevation: Waterbath increase time.
 Pressure Canner increase pressure.

 What if you don't know your elevation?
 How do you find your elevation?
-A Simply Canning Facebook reader shared this site... it worked perfect for me.
-Enter your address and find your elevation. http://veloroutes.org/
+A Simply Canning Facebook reader shared this site, and it worked perfect for me.
+Enter your address and find your elevation here: http://veloroutes.org/

-Another good option is to call your county extension agency and they may have some information for you.
-This link to the Cooperative Extension System has a general listing of extension services by state here in the US.
+Another good option is to call your county extension agency.
+They may have some information for you.
+This link to the Cooperative Extension System has a general listing of extension services by state here in America.
 If there is no office listed for your town, just find the next closest one.

 Be aware of altitude changes if you live in mountainous areas.